-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'asymptomatic.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'asymptomatic.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 : not causing, marked by, or presenting with signs or symptoms of infection, illness, or disease

 Decisions regarding the discontinuation of anticoagulation in such patients remain clinically challenging, requiring physicians to weigh the risk of bleeding against the risk of a stroke from asymptomatic arrhythmia.—Rodney H. Falk, The New England Journal of Medicine